skalenetwork/documentation/validators/fuji/fuji-versions.md

 1. Make sure you installed `1.27.4` docker-compose version.

 2. After docker installation make sure that the `live-restore` option is enabled in `/etc/docker/daemon.json`.
 See more info in the [docker docs](https://docs.docker.com/config/containers/live-restore/).

 3. If you have any issues you can save the logs using `skale logs dump` command.
     It's also useful to check logs from node-cli `skale cli logs` from docker plugin `/var/log/docker-lvmpy/lvmpy.log` if there are any issues.

 4. You can install iptables-persistent using the following commands
-    ```
+    ```shell
     echo iptables-persistent iptables-persistent/autosave_v4 boolean true | sudo debconf-set-selections
     echo iptables-persistent iptables-persistent/autosave_v6 boolean true | sudo debconf-set-selections
     sudo apt install iptables-persistent -y